Developing Leaders who strive to serve their community.

 Student Representative Council (SRC)

-Specific to our Primary School we have a SRC, which involves two students from each year from years 3-6 working together to represent the Primary students’ best interests and draw students together within the Primary community.
-These students are appointed by staff, highlighted for leadership potential.
+We have a SRC, which involves two students from each year from years 3-5 and 7-11 working together to represent our students’ best interests and draw students together within our SGS community.
+These students are appointed by staff each year, highlighted for leadership potential.
+Their shared goal is to make the school and our community a better place and an environment in which students may thrive.

 The Duke of Edinburgh’s International Award